OXID-eSales/paypal-checkout-documentation/configuration.rst

 1. Open the following URL: `sandbox.paypal.com/uccservicing/apm/applepay <https://www.sandbox.paypal.com/uccservicing/apm/applepay>`_ and log in with your PayPal (sandbox) merchant account.
 #.
 Choose :guilabel:`Add Domain` (:ref:`oxdajr18`).

-   You go to a page to register your website with Apple Pay.

    .. _oxdajr18:

    .. figure:: /media/screenshots/oxdajr18.png